schr0841/cnn_project/README.md

 Therefore, we must carefully specify whether we are using sparse or categorical in the data generating functions to ensure that everything matches up with the specified loss function.

-## Pre-training a model: General Overview

-Pre-training a model in the context of neural networks involves training a model on a large dataset before fine-tuning it on a specific task (the end result is known as **transfer learning**).
-Here’s a breakdown of what pre-training means and why it’s beneficial:

-1. **Initial Training on a Large Dataset**: Pre-training typically involves training a neural network on a broad, general-purpose dataset.
-For example, in the case of image classification, a model might be pre-trained on a large and diverse dataset like ImageNet, which contains millions of labeled images across thousands of categories.

-2. **Learning General Features**: During pre-training, the model learns to identify and extract general features from the data, such as edges, textures, and shapes in images, or basic linguistic patterns in text.
-These features are broadly useful across different tasks and domains.

-3. **Transfer Learning**: After pre-training, the model is adapted to a specific task or dataset in a process known as transfer learning.
-Here, the model's weights, which have been optimized during pre-training, are used as the starting point for training on a new, often smaller, dataset.
-The model is fine-tuned to learn the specifics of the new task while leveraging the general features it has already learned.
-In our specific case, the smaller dataset consists of CT-Scan images with different types of chest cancer.

-4. **Fine-Tuning**: Fine-tuning involves adjusting the pre-trained model's weights to better fit the new task.
-This can involve retraining some or all of the network's layers, depending on how similar the new task is to the original one.

 Benefits of Pre-Training: